OsmanBil/Udacity-Image-Prozessing-Api/README.md

 # Usage
 Its a Udacity learn Project

-The endpoint to use ist http://localhost:3000/api/images Then you have to write the filename, width and height
+The endpoint to use is http://localhost:3000/api/images Then you have to write the filename, width and height

 Please use this format: http://localhost:3000/api/images?filename=fjord&width=300&height=300